cscpsut/CTF-Guide/README.md

 The club currently adopts the use of [CTFd](https://github.com/CTFd/CTFd) which is an open-source CTF platform that's easy to setup and use.
 The domain [cscpsut.com](https://cscpsut.com) is being managed using [Cloudflare](https://www.cloudflare.com/) due to the useful features cloudflare offers (mostly HTTPS implementation and DDoS protection).
 As for remote challenges we currently **_still_** depend on Docker Containers which run on the `Challenges VPS` and use a couple of handy bash scripts to automate the deployment and destruction of containers (challenges).

->Note: I am currently researching the prospect of deploying on-demand challenges using Kubernetes but as of the current date/time (03/11/2022) we still rely on single Docker containers for each challenge.
+>Note: I am currently researching the prospect of deploying on-demand challenges using Kubernetes/Docker Swarm but as of the current date/time (03/11/2022) we still rely on single Docker containers for each challenge.

 This repository aims to offer a step-by-step guide on how to deploy a successful CTF.
 Bear in mind that this guide was written according to the past experiences of previous Infrastructure Adminstration Officers in the club, you're free to follow them as is or add your own spice to the mix as you see fit!